RajathRao2000/e-commerce-project/README.md

 <!-- [![E-Commerce Screen Shot][product-screenshot]](".\readme-assets\homepage.png") -->
 <img src=".\readme-assets\homepage.png">

 This project was made to showcase my skills with React.
-I used next Js for building this react application as has backend support to call databases.
+I used next Js for building this react application as it has backend support to call databases.
 Every page in the project was made responsive for mobile and PC device.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With